NWChemEx/.github/docs/source/design/ui_design.rst

 Python library that provides a common API for quantum chemistry programs.
 QCEngine is an open-source package distributed under the Apache License 2.0.

-Below you can find how to run an SCF calculation for a hydrogen molecule using QCEngine.
+Below you can find how to run an RHF calculation for a hydrogen molecule using QCEngine.

 .. code-block:: python